-Two years after pellets left her blinded, Kashmir teenager back in school
+Two years after pellets left her blinded, Kashmir teenager Insha Mushtaq back in school

 “When, in the morning, my daughter put her (school) uniform again, all of us in the family couldn’t control our emotions,” he said, adding that Insha along with her mother (Afrooza) will be staying at Rajbagh in Srinagar to pursue her studies.

-“My daughter always wanted to get higher education, but when doctors told her she could not see, we had lost all hope,” Ahmad said.
+“My daughter always wanted to pursue higher education but when doctors told her she could not see, we had lost all hope,” Ahmad said.

 Director of Centre for Peace and Justice, Nadir Ali, said while many people had come forward to help Insha, their aim was to rehabilitate her.
 “So, we though we should think beyond victimhood.
 And Insha’s education was our first goal…She had an ambition to become a doctor.
 After she lost her eyes, she couldn’t do so.’’